reflex-dev/reflex-web/docs/ai_builder/features/ide.md

 Easily create, rename, or delete files and folders directly in the workspace.
 The file tree gives you full visibility into your application structure at all times.

+### Drag-and-Drop File Upload

+Seamlessly import files into your project by dragging them straight into the editor.
+Whether you're adding assets, scripts, or config files, it's fast and intuitive—no extra clicks required.

 ### Context-Aware Code Editor

 The built-in code editor supports syntax highlighting, inline error detection, and AI-assisted suggestions to help you write clean, efficient code with confidence.